control8r/midimonster-knowledge-base/source/general/Backends.rst

 What are backends?
 ==================

-Each protocol supported by **MIDIMonster** is implemented by a backend, which comes as a shared library file (`.so` on Linux/OSX, `.dll` on Windows).
-This allows the developers to be extend the project with new protocols, without having to change core code all the time.
+Each protocol supported by **MIDIMonster** is provided by a backend, which comes as a shared library file (`.so` on Linux/OSX, `.dll` on Windows).
+This allows the developers to extend the project with new protocols without having to touch core code all the time.

 Backends take global protocol-specific options and provide instances, which can be configured further.
 These instances then provide the channels you can map to eachother to translate values.